CS5008-Khoury/Homework-Debugging-C/Report.md

 6. Permissions for files are often set by binary values.
 For example 111 is read, write, execute.
 When all of them are converted and put together, that is an octal.
-For example: `700` is `-rwx------` or `644` is `rw-r--r--` (common for web pages).
+For example: `700` is `rwx------` or `644` is `rw-r--r--` (common for web pages).
    Convert the following numeric representation to permissions.

    | Octal |  Binary     | Permission |